SlapBot/slapbot.github.io/documentation/developer/index.md

 <a name="config-object"></a>
 #### config object

-Config object is a wrapper around Configurer class of configurer.py which is responsible for handling configurations obtained from config.ini file.
+`Config` object is a wrapper around `Configurer` class of `configurer.py` which is responsible for handling configurations obtained from config.ini file.
-You don't really need to use it in raw format, since a method is available in parent class called "get_configurations" which is a handy implementation to get any kind of configuration.
+You don't really need to use it in raw format, since a method is available in parent class called `get_configurations` which is a handy implementation to get any kind of configuration.

 ##### get_configuration(key, section="MODULES")